Henry rifle: Operation

-The Henry rifle used a .44 caliber cartridge with 26 to 28 gr of black powder.
-This gave it significantly lower muzzle velocity and energy than other repeaters of the era, such as the Spencer.
+The Henry rifle used a .44 caliber cartridge with 26 to 28 gr of black powder, inside a 15-round tubular magazine.
 The lever action, on the down-stroke, ejected the spent cartridge from the chamber and cocked the hammer.
 A spring in the magazine forced the next round into the follower; locking the lever back into position pushed the new cartridge into the chamber and closed the breech.
-As designed, the Henry lacked any form of safety.
-When not in use its hammer rested on the cartridge rim; any impact on the back of the exposed hammer could cause a chambered round to fire.
-If left cocked, it was in the firing position without a safety.

 To load the magazine, the shooter moves the cartridge-follower along the slot into the top portion of the magazine-tube and pivots it to the right to open the front-end of the magazine.
-He loads up to 15 cartridges one by one, he pivots the top portion back and releases the follower.
+The top portion of the tube is pivoted back and the spring-loaded follower is released.

+When not in use, its hammer rested on the cartridge rim; any impact on the back of the exposed hammer could cause a chambered round to fire.
+If left cocked, the gun remains in the firing position without a safety.
+The metal tubular magazine also had several drawbacks: its susceptibility to jamming and its tendency to heat up.
+The open tube meant that dust, mud, and other debris could clog it, leading to malfunction; though modern tests concluded that it was slightly more reliable than the Spencer rifle.
+Its metal composition can also become hot from repeated shooting, causing difficulty in holding the rifle; though this could be circumvented with proper holding techniques or the use of gloves.

 Legacy

-While never issued on a large scale, the Henry rifle demonstrated its advantages of rapid fire at close range several times in the Civil War and later during the wars between the United States and the Plains Indians.
-Examples include the successes of two Henry-armed Union regiments at the Battle of Franklin against large Confederate attacks, as well as the Henry-armed Sioux and Cheyenne's destruction of the 7th Cavalry at Little Big Horn.
+While never issued on a large scale, the Henry rifle demonstrated its advantages of rapid fire at close range several times in the American Civil War and later during the wars between the United States and the Plains Indians.
+Examples include the successes of two Henry-armed Union regiments at the Battle of Franklin against large Confederate attacks, as well as the Henry-armed Sioux and Cheyenne's destruction of the 7th Cavalry at Battle of the Little Bighorn.

 Manufactured by the New Haven Arms Company, the Henry rifle evolved into the famous Winchester Model 1866 lever-action rifle.
 With the introduction of the new Model 1866, the New Haven Arms Company was renamed the Winchester Repeating Arms Company.

 Reproductions

-The unrelated Henry Repeating Arms produces a modernized replica of the Model 1860 Henry Rifle with brass receiver and American walnut stock, but a modern steel barrel and internal components.
+The unrelated Henry Repeating Arms produces a modernized replica of the Henry Model 1860 rifle with brass receiver and American walnut stock, but a modern steel barrel and internal components.

 Uberti produces an almost exact copy Henry Model 1860 chambered in .44-40 Winchester or .45 Colt, rather than the original .44 Henry rimfire.
-Distributed by several companies, these replicas are popular among Cowboy Action Shooters and Civil War reenactors, as well as competition shooters in the North-South Skirmish Association(N-SSA).
+Distributed by several companies, these replicas are popular among Cowboy Action Shooters and Civil War reenactors, as well as competition shooters in the North-South Skirmish Association (N-SSA).